PUTTING ON THE CHRIST

 You can then take a special blessing that has been lovingly selected with the prayer that it may reach the person for whom the Spirit intends it.

-So, row by row, come forward, light your candle from the Christ candle, place it in the tray of salt before it, and go back to your seat
+So, row by row, come forward, light your candle from the tall one, place it in the tray of salt before it, and go back to your seat

 Now that everyone has added their own unique individual light to the light of the world, let's just go around the room and read the affirmation that you received